quarkus-qe/quarkus-test-suite/README.md

 TLS certificate is a substitution of `secrets/signing-key` in openshift-service-ca namespace, which "qe" user cannot use (doesn't have rights on it).
 Clientcert secret is generated for "qe" from the tls-secret mentioned above.

 Infinispan client tests use the cache directly with `@Inject` and `@RemoteCache`.
-Through the JAX-RS endpoint, we send data into the cache and retrieve it through another JAX-RS endpoint.
+Through the Jakarta REST endpoint, we send data into the cache and retrieve it through another Jakarta REST endpoint.
 The next tests are checking a simple fail-over - first client (application) fail, then Infinispan cluster (cache) fail.
 Tests kill first the Quarkus pod then Infinispan cluster pod and then check data.
 For the Quarkus application, pod killing is used the same approach as in configmap tests.
 For the Infinispan cluster, pod killing is updated its YAML snipped and uploaded with zero replicas.
 By default, when the Infinispan server is down and the application can't open a connection, it tries to connect again, up to 10 times (max_retries) and gives up after 60s (connect_timeout).